-A large all-purpose apple with a deep, purple-red color and yellow streaks, Cortland is considered moderately juicy and fairly sweet compared to McIntosh.
-Its white flesh browns very slowly when sliced, making Cortlands a standout for salads.
+A large, all-purpose apple with deep, purple-red color and yellow streaks, Cortland is moderately juicy and relatively sweet compared to McIntosh.
+Its white flesh browns slowly when sliced, making Cortlands a standout for salads.
 Writer Roger Yepsen describes Cortland as a “friendly” apple in his book Apples.
 “The flavor is tart and tangy,” he writes, “but not emphatically so, and juicy.
 It is a good apple to accompany a sandwich.”
 He recommends it for pies, sauce, and cider, too.
-Cortland ripen in late September or early October.
+Cortland ripens in September or early October.

 Parentage: Ben Davis x McIntosh

 After the many attributes of McIntosh were discovered, plant breeders began crossing it with other varieties to enhance its traits.
 An early development was Cortland, a cross of McIntosh and Ben Davis at the New York State Agricultural Experiment Station in Geneva, New York, 1898.